Business and Enterprise Scale plans | |

 Note

-You can use App sandbox with bases that use the features noted below, but making changes that involve these features specifically is currently unsupported.
+You can use App sandbox with bases that use the features noted below, but making changes that involve these features is unsupported.

-Record templates, date dependencies, extensions, Gantt views, and AI-linked record matching are not supported when the App sandbox is enabled.
+Making changes to extensions, Gantt views, and AI-linked record matching in linked record fields is not supported when the App sandbox is enabled.

 How is two-way sync impacted when App sandbox is enabled?